• Home

 With page one in your sights, keep these three keyword bid estimates in mind to improve your chances of climbing to the top:

-Note that these estimates are based on an exact match for your keyword.
+Note that these estimates are based on emis and exact match for your keyword.
 Also, your ad position depends on the Quality Score and competition for that specific keyword.

 In PPC advertising, you must be mindful of your budget.
 Unless you have unlimited funds to spend, a few poor decisions can quickly drain your resources, and end your hopes.
 Even with deep pockets, you’ll struggle to get far in Google Ads without an effective keyword bidding strategy.